tourmaline-sunangel-elago-1600

 Distribution

-The Tourmaline Sunangel is found primarily in the Eastern, Central and western Andean ranges in Colombia from 1,500 to 3,200 m over the sea level.
+The Tourmaline Sunangel is found primarily in the eastern, central and western Andean ranges at altitudes ranging from 2,000 to 3,400 m over the sea level.

 Taxonomy